Near East: Ideas of the East up to the Crimean War

 Elizabeth I of England, primarily interested in trade with the east, collaborated with English merchants to form the first trading companies to the far-flung regions, using their own jargon.
 Their goals were to obtain trading concessions by treaty.
 The queen chartered the Company of Merchants of the Levant, shortened to Levant Company, and soon known also as The Turkey Company, in 1581.
 In 1582, the ship The Great Susan transported the first ambassador, William Harebone, to the Ottoman Porte (government of the Ottoman Empire) at Constantinople.
 Compared to Anatolia, Levant also means "land of the rising sun", but where Anatolia always only meant the projection of land currently occupied by the Republic of Turkey, Levant meant anywhere in the domain ruled by the Ottoman Porte.
-The East India Company (short for a much longer formal name) was chartered in 1600 for trade to the East Indies.
+The East India Company (Originally charted as the "Governor and Company of Merchants of London Trading into the East-Indies") was chartered in 1600 for trade to the East Indies.

 It has pleased western historians to write of a decline of the Ottoman Empire as though a stable and uncontested polity of that name once existed.
 The borders did expand and contract but they were always dynamic and always in "question" right from the beginning.
 The Ottoman Empire was created from the lands of the former eastern Roman Empire on the occasion of the latter's violent demise.
 The last Roman emperor died fighting hand-to-hand in the streets of his capital, Constantinople, overwhelmed by the Ottoman military, in May 1453.
 The victors inherited his remaining territory in the Balkans.

 The Hungarian lands under Turkish rule had become part of the Habsburg monarchy by 1688. in the Great Turkish War.
 The Serbian Revolution, 1804–1833. created modern Serbia.
 The Greek War of Independence, 1821–1832, created modern Greece, which recovered most of the lands of ancient Greece, but could not gain Constantinople.
 The Ottoman Porte was continuously under attack from some quarter in its empire, primarily the Balkans.
 Also, on a number of occasions in the early 19th century, American and British warships had to attack the Barbary pirates to stop their piracy and recover thousands of enslaved Europeans and Americans.